osbuild/guides/src/image-builder-on-premises/oscap-remediation.md

 See the below table for supported profiles.

-`osbuild-composer` will then generate the necessary configurations for the `osbuild` stage based on the the user customizations.
+`osbuild-composer` will then generate the necessary configurations for the `osbuild` stage based on the user customizations.
 Additionally, two packages will be added to the image, `openscap-scanner` (the `OpenSCAP` tool) & `scap-security-guide` (this package contains the remediation instructions).

 > :warning: **Note**
-The the remediation stage assumes that the `scap-security-guide` will be used for the datastream.
-This pacakge is installed on the image by default.
+The remediation stage assumes that the `scap-security-guide` will be used for the datastream.
+This package is installed on the image by default.
 If another datastream is desired, add the necessary package to the blueprint and specify the path to the datastream in the oscap config.

 ## Supported profiles